dimitri-justeau/rflsgen/README.md

     * [Landscape structure generation](#structure)
     * [Landscape raster generation](#generate)

 <a name="down"></a>
 ## Download and installation

 Java 8+ must be installed in your system to run rflsgen.
 Download and installation instructions for Java are available here: https://www.oracle.com/java/technologies/javase-downloads.html, or here: https://openjdk.java.net/install/.
 To provide an R interface to flsgen, which is written in Java, rflsgen relies on rJava, which is a dependency of rflsgen and will be installed automatically.
 If you have any trouble during the installation of rflsgen due to rJava, please refer to rJava's documentation: https://rforge.net/rJava/index.html.

-To install rflsgen from Github, you can use the devtools library (https://www.r-project.org/nosvn/pandoc/devtools.html) and use the following commands in R
+To install rflsgen from Github, you can use the devtools library (https://www.r-project.org/nosvn/pandoc/devtools.html) and use the following commands in R:

 ```r
 devtools::install_github("dimitri-justeau/rflsgen")